 Step 5 — Choose the Right Color of Adirondack Chair

-If you’re buying a teak or aluminium adirondack chair, you’re likely to be limited in your choice of colors and finishes.
-If you’re going for injection moulded plastic, or, even better, HDPE lumber, you will have plenty of choices.
+If you’re buying a teak or aluminum Adirondack chair, you’re likely to be limited in your choice of colors and finishes.
+If you’re going for injection-molded plastic, or, even better, HDPE lumber, you will have plenty of choices.

 These Adirondack materials are available in a wide variety of tones and colors.
 From beautiful grays, browns, greens, and other earth colors, through to vibrant hues of red, yellow, blue, and more that add some real visual distinction.